Madeleine Thien: Publications

 In 2001, her first book titled Simple Recipes was published.
 The book is a collection of short fiction pieces exploring conflicts within intergenerational and, in two stories, intercultural relationships.
 In the same year, Thien adapted artist Joe Chang's National Film Board short film, The Chinese Violin (2001), into a children's book.
 The story follows a young Chinese girl's journey as she and her musician father adjust to life in Vancouver.

 Thien's debut novel, Certainty (Toronto: M&S, 2006; New York: Little, Brown, 2007; London: Faber, 2007), follows a documentary producer as she searches for the truth about her father's experience living in Japanese-occupied Malaysia.
 The novel has been published internationally and translated into 16 languages.

 Her second novel, Dogs at the Perimeter (Toronto: M&S, 2011; London: Granta Books, 2012), is about associates at Montreal's Brain Research Centre and their traumatic ties to the Cambodian genocide.
 The novel has been translated into nine languages.

-Her latest novel, Do Not Say We Have Nothing (2016), follows the life of Li-Ling, the daughter of a Chinese immigrant, as she becomes the keeper of a mysterious work, the Book of Records, following her father's suicide.
-The story also focuses on her father and his friends’ lives as young musicians growing up in China during the Cultural Revolution.
+Her novel Do Not Say We Have Nothing (2016), follows the life of Li-Ling, the daughter of a Chinese immigrant, as she becomes the keeper of a mysterious work, the Book of Records, following her father's suicide.
+The story also focuses on her father and his friends' lives as young musicians growing up in China during the Cultural Revolution.